aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details How old is Toko?

-☄ : _Happy birthday Toko-chan!
-What's your age by the way?_
+:comet: : Happy birthday Toko-chan!
+What's your age by the way?

-🍹 : _I can't remember, so please judge me by my appearance._
+:tropical_drink: : I can't remember, so please judge me by my appearance.

-☄ : _So what's your age judging from your appearance?_
+:comet: : So what's your age judging from your appearance?

-🍹 : _Two years old ~_
+:tropical_drink: : Two years old ~

-☄ : _That's not even possible, if you are 2 years old you should be a little child!_
+:comet: : That's not even possible, if you are 2 years old you should be a little child!

 :::

 ::: details Duo live concert

-🍹 : _So where should we hold our duo live concert?_
+:tropical_drink: : So where should we hold our duo live concert?

-☄ : _What about...
-Toyosu PIT?_
+:comet: : What about...
+Toyosu PIT?

-🍹 : _Ahhhhh that's also my dream live stage!_
+:tropical_drink: : Ahhhhh that's also my dream live stage!

-☄ : _...and it's where the dreams of EnSta started!_
+:comet: : ...and it's where the dreams of EnSta started!

-☄ : _It wasn't even enough to just sing 4 songs on air, I would like to call for at least 10 songs!_
+:comet: : It wasn't even enough to just sing 4 songs on air, I would like to call for at least 10 songs!

-🍹 : _Yes only us singing!_
+:tropical_drink: : Yes only us singing!

 :::

 ::: details How long has it been since we met?

-🍹 : _How long has it been since we knew each other?_
+:tropical_drink: : How long has it been since we knew each other?

-☄ : _Eh...
-I think it's been more than year?_
+:comet: : Eh...
+I think it's been more than year?

-🍹 : _It has been a pretty long time._
+:tropical_drink: : It has been a pretty long time.

-🍹 : _I never imagined that we would be so close back then._
+:tropical_drink: : I never imagined that we would be so close back then.

-☄ : _Hey but I did!!_
+:comet: : Hey but I did!!

 :::

 ::: details Cover song when?

-☄ : _So when should we start on making a cover song and MV?_
+:comet: : So when should we start on making a cover song and MV?

-🍹 : _Right here, right now!_
+:tropical_drink: : Right here, right now!

-☄ : _Okay! let's post it tomorrow!_
+:comet: : Okay! let's post it tomorrow!

-🍹 : _Time to work through the night..._
+:tropical_drink: : Time to work through the night...

-🍹 : _Guess we have to figure it out all by ourselves or we would be late!_
+:tropical_drink: : Guess we have to figure it out all by ourselves or we would be late!

 :::

 ::: details She never fails me

-🍹 : _What's your recommended content?_
+:tropical_drink: : What's your recommended content?

-☄ : _Can I... say the title?_
+:comet: : Can I... say the title?

-🍹 : _Sure go ahead._
+:tropical_drink: : Sure go ahead.

-☄ : **Ensemble Stars !!** (without hesitation)
+:comet: : **Ensemble Stars !!** (without hesitation)

-🍹 : _She never fails me._
+:tropical_drink: : She never fails me.

 :::

 ::: details Karaoke when?

-🍹 : _I really want to achieve more with you... and of course play along with you more._
+:tropical_drink: : I really want to achieve more with you... and of course play along with you more.

-🍹 : _I want to go to Karaoke!_
+:tropical_drink: : I want to go to Karaoke!

-☄ : _Then let's meet at the station tomorrow._
+:comet: : Then let's meet at the station tomorrow.

-🍹 : _Alright let's meet tomorrow!_
+:tropical_drink: : Alright let's meet tomorrow!

 :::